-(Fully revised and updated version) – The focus of this website is anticipation for all issues that are relevant to political and geopolitical risks and uncertainties, national and international security, traditional and non-traditional security issues, or, to use a military approach, conventional and unconventional security.
+The focus of this website is anticipation for all issues that are relevant to political and geopolitical risks and uncertainties, national and international security, traditional and non-traditional security issues, or, to use a military approach, conventional and unconventional security.
 In other terms we shall deal with all uncertainties, risks, threats, but also opportunities, which impact governance, and international relations, from pandemics to artificial intelligence through disruptive technology, from energy to climate change through water to wars.
 This activity may be called more specifically strategic foresight and warning (SF&W) or risk management, even though there are slight differences between both.
-Building upon Fingar, Davis, Grabo and Knight,
+The definition we use builds upon the practice and research of long time experts and practitioners Fingar, Davis, Grabo and Knight.

 Broadly speaking, it is part of the field of anticipation – or approaches to the future, which also includes other perspectives and practices centred on other themes.